-Key Description module Module into which file is loaded source File loaded.
-Returns the original Prolog file when loading a .qlf file.
-Compatible with SICStus Prolog. file Currently equivalent to source.
-In future versions it may report a different values for files being loaded using include/1. stream Stream identifier (see current_input/1) directory Directory in which source lives. dialect Compatibility mode.
+Key Description module Module into which file is loaded source File being loaded.
+If the system is processing an included file, the value is the main file.
+Returns the original Prolog file when loading a.qlf file. file Similar to source, but returns the file being included when called while an include file is being processed. stream Stream identifier (see current_input/1) directory Directory in which source lives. dialect Compatibility mode.
 See expects_dialect/1. term_position Position of last term read.
 Term of the form '\$stream_position'(0, $\langle Line \rangle$,0,0,0).
 See also stream_position_data/3. script Boolean that indicates whether the file is loaded as a script file (see -s).

-The directory is commonly used add rules to file_search_path/2, setting up a search-path for finding files with absolute_file_name/3.
-E.g., source_location(-File, -Line)
+The directory is commonly used to add rules to file_search_path/2, setting up a search path for finding files with absolute_file_name/3.
+E.g.:

+source_location(-File, -Line)

-If the last term has been read from a physical file (i.e., not from the file user or a string), unify File with an absolute path to the file and Line with the line-number in the file.
+If the last term has been read from a physical file (i.e., not from the file user or a string), unify File with an absolute path to the file and Line with the line number in the file.
 New code should use prolog_load_context/2.